What Is the Difference Between a 401(k) and an IRA?

 Local Elder Law Attorneys in Your City

-After qualifying for service, you must choose a phone and internet service provider in your area.
-The internet or phone service provider that you choose must also offer Lifeline benefits.
-You must sign up for this service.
-Ask the phone or internet company that you choose to apply your Lifeline benefit to your bill if you have an existing account.
+After you’re approved, you will need to choose a phone and internet service provider in your area.
+The service provider that you choose must also offer Lifeline benefits.
+You must sign up for this service and ask them to apply the Lifeline discount to your service.

 The terms 401(k) and individual retirement account (IRA) are bandied about quite a bit when discussing retirement planning, b...